 “Your scent,” the old person in the art gallery began, “what is it?
 I just can’t recall it.”

 What should I say?
-His old, water-blurred eyes look at me with expectant longing.
+His water-blurred eyes rest on me with expectant longing.
 I think for a moment before I answer:

 “It’s the scent of new beginnings.”

-A glimmer of light sparks in the elderly person’s eyes, as if the cells of his body were slowly being replaced by new, life-filled ones.
+A glimmer sparks in the elderly person’s eyes, as if the very cells of his body were slowly being replaced by new, life-filled ones.

 No comments: